-- 1.1 At this stage of the process the Management Plan is an agenda for future action and consideration.
-This part of the document relies on the analysis contained in the appraisal to set out the issues and negative factors affecting both the private and public realm.
-As such it is the first stage in a management plan process which will refine the plan through further consultation, joint officer working and budgetary request. - 1.2 It is recommended that the Appraisal, as an audit of the Conservation Area, is adopted by the Council and used as a material consideration in determining any planning applications within or visually affecting the conservation area.
-The Management Plan should be adopted for the time being pending further consultation with the local Conservation Area Advisory Committees and further review.
-In accord with English Heritage guidance, the Appraisal and Management Plan should be reviewed every 5 years.
+- 1.1 The Management Plan at this stage of the process is an agenda for future action and consideration.
+This part of the document relies on the analysis contained within the appraisal to set out the issues and negative factors affecting the both the private and public realms.
+It is a first professional assessment made by Wirral Council Conservation Section as to the issues which need to be addressed and makes suggestions for policy, guidance and investment.
+This agenda needs to be considered against budgetary and staff capacity in future years.
+As such it is the first stage in a management plan process which will refine the plan through further consultation, joint officer working and budgetary request. - It is recommended that the Appraisal as an audit of the Conservation Area is adopted by Wirral Council and used as a material consideration in determining any planning applications within, or visually affecting, the conservation area.
+The Management Plan should be accepted for the time being pending further consultation with the local Conservation Area Advisory Committee and further review.
+In accordance with the English Heritage guidance, the Appraisal and Management Plan should be reviewed every 5 years.
 This review process may be tied into that of the key Local Development Framework documents to ensure consistency in approach and referencing.